Generika–Ayala Lifesavers

 The Generika–Ayala Lifesavers were a women's volleyball team in the Philippines owned by Actimed Inc., opeators of Generika Drugstore.
 The team competed in the Philippine Super Liga (PSL) in 2014 and again from 2016 to 2020.

 Generika's first venture in the PSL was a partnership with the Philippine Army Lady Troopers during the 2014 All-Filipino Conference, before establishing their own team beginning with the 2014 Grand Prix Conference after acquiring the AirAsia Flying Spikers.
 In 2015, the team was disbanded and its remnants formed the Shopinas.com Lady Clickers.
 In 2016, the team was revived and a year later, entered a new partnership with Ayala Corporation.

-In December 2020, the team took a leave of absense due to the COVID-19 pandemic.
+In December 2020, the team took a leave of absence due to the COVID-19 pandemic.
 The Lifesavers were also not among the PSL member teams to join the professional Premier Volleyball League (PVL).

 Generika earned two podium finishes, one in 2014 and the other in 2018, but did win one championship under the Army partnership.